mddazure/cascaded-hub/README.md

 ```
 ![image](/images/lab-er-rt-c8k2.png)

-A test VNET connected via a seperate Expressroute circuit to the same Megaport Cloud Router (MCR) instance as the lab circuit, is used to simulate an on premise location.
+A test VNET connected via a separate Expressroute circuit to the same Megaport Cloud Router (MCR) instance as the lab circuit, is used to simulate an on premise location.

 ![image](/images/test-vnet.png)